Finding better ways to provide the materials the world needs

 We are long-term partners of The Clontarf Foundation, which works to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander youth.
 Foundation graduates can join our business via apprenticeships, traineeships and university scholarships.

-The programme provides another way for tribes to participate in the project's development, along with jobs, education and land stewardship opportunities for tribal members.
-Today, the programme employs around 50 members from seven Native American tribes to help conduct the ongoing environmental and cultural heritage activities.
+The program provides another way for tribes to participate in the project's development, along with jobs, education and land stewardship opportunities for tribal members.
+Today, the program employs around 50 members from 7 Native American tribes to help conduct the ongoing environmental and cultural heritage activities.

 Established in 2012 to support local businesses, CARA is a partnership between QMM, the Integrated Pole of Growth project, Chamber of Commerce and Industry of Fort Dauphin and the Association for the Promotion of Entrepreneurship.
 Its work includes providing finance, marketing and training to micro, small and medium-sized businesses and has, since inception, trained more than 4,500 people and supported around 200 businesses.